 Rural people have been in crisis mode over the past year, responding to immediate needs, absorbing an avalanche of new and conflicting information, and becoming more involved in government than ever before.
 RDI has organized six virtual interactive conversations about themes that emerged in 2020.
 We hope to encourage reflection and consideration of future trends, and spur action towards systems change.

-Seeing Diversity in Rural: Smashing Oregon’s Small-Town Stereotypes (September TBD)
+Seeing Diversity in Rural: Smashing Oregon’s Small-Town Stereotypes – September 22

-Recent civil unrest has elevated the awareness of rural diversity and has surprised many who think of rural places as monolithic and interchangeable.
-Before we can talk about race and differences in rural places, we must first recognize that diversity exists.
-Convening a panel of diverse rural leaders will illuminate the diversity of small towns, and begin a discussion about equity and inclusion.
+National civil unrest has elevated awareness of rural diversity and has surprised many who think of rural places as monolithic and interchangeable.
+Before we can talk about race and other differences in rural places, we must first recognize that diversity exists.
+RDI will convene a panel of thought leaders to illuminate the diversity of small towns, and begin a discussion about equity and inclusion.
 We’ll consider how rural people might continue working on these issues together.

 Getting Dollars to Rural: Strategies for Funding Rural Priorities (December TBD)